Effective Crisis & Trauma Management

-This course also provides counsellors with a comprehensive understanding of the importance of self-care, given the risk of being exposed to secondary trauma while working with those in crisis, as well as exploring compassion fatigue and the potential adverse consequences of working in this field.
+Counsellors will gain a comprehensive understanding of the importance of self-care, given the risk of being exposed to secondary trauma while working with those in crisis, as well as exploring compassion fatigue and the potential adverse consequences of working in this field.

 Finally, the course looks at the need for sustainable referral strategies as part of an effective crisis and trauma management strategy.